Agency - Family Advocates

 In 1979 the Junior Leagues of Boise helped secure a three year federal grant under the Child Abuse and Neglect Grant Program.
 Health and Welfare continued to fund the program after the pilot program proved to be a success and United Way began funding the program in 1984.

 In 1998, the Families First program was awarded a grant from the Albertson’s Foundation to implement the Parents as Teachers program, which provides information to increase a parent’s knowledge of child development and ways to stimulate learning.
 That same year, the agency began coordinating a statewide Idaho Family Education Project through a grant from the US Department of Education.
-This project eventually became the Idaho Parent Information and Resource Center (PIRC) program that is still in effect as of this day.

 The Court Appointed Special Advocate (CASA) program launched in late 1979 thanks to the Junior League of Boise that wanted to bring a Guardian ad Litem program from Seattle to Boise.
 Late in 1980, the Boise Bar Association endorsed the idea and provided assistance in obtaining funding from the American Bar Association to start the program.
 Initially the program was administered by an advisory committee made up of Family Advocate Program staff and Board, the Boise Bar Association, the Junior League of Boise, the Department of Health & Welfare, the presiding Juvenile Court Magistrate, the Juvenile Deputy prosecutor, the public defender’s office and several community members.
 The Honorable Richard Grant, Juvenile Magistrate, approved a pilot Guardian ad Litem program in Ada County, with the stipulation that volunteer legal counsel be included in test cases.